slooi/qLearning3/README.md

 ## How an action is chosen
 The agent chooses a random action 50% of the time.

-The other 50% of the time, the agent uses its QMatrix to choose the best possible action given its current state
+The other 50% of the time, the agent uses its QMatrix to choose the best possible action given its current state.
+In the event multiple actions have the same Qvalue / equally good, one of those actions are randomly selected.